BonoGiorgio02/6DPose_Estimation/README.md

 # 6DPose_Estimation
-ML&amp;DL Project of the best team of the world
+ML&amp;DL Project of the best team of the world.